coderefinery/git-intro/content/sharing.md

 What this means is that we have now an empty project with either an HTTPS or an SSH address: click on the HTTPS and SSH buttons to see what happens.

+### Push an existing repository from laptop to GitHub

 We now want to follow the "**... or push an existing repository from the command line**: